Tanggol Wika

 Subsequently, Tanggol Wika scored an initial victory in its legal battle against CHED Memorandum Order No. 20, Series of 2013 when the Philippine Supreme Court issued a temporary restraining order against the said government policy which remains valid until further court orders.

 The group pushes for its advocacies through forums, rallies at the CHED office, at the Supreme Court, in Mendiola near Malacañan Palace and other venues, and social media campaigns.
 Its Facebook page has garnered more than 12,000 likes as of April 2016.

 The group called upon politicians to include their advocacy among the issues for the 2016 local and national elections in the Philippines.
 It actively promotes the Filipino language through social media, and regularly post commentaries on current issues.
 Recently, it called upon a famous Filipino broadcaster to apologize for "belittling" the Philippine national language when the latter called the language as "bullshitty" as a reaction to a presidential debate conducted in the Filipino language.
 Many of its convenors also signed a statement (written in Filipino) condemning Senator Bongbong Marcos (a vice-presidential candidate in the 2016 elections) for the latter's portrayal of his father Ferdinand Marcos, Sr.'s dictatorship as an alleged "golden age" of the Philippines.
 It has also endorsed ACT Teachers Partylist (among the founding organizations of Tanggol Wika) and the senatorial bid of Bayan Muna Rep. Neri Colmenares - a co-signatory in a subsequent Supreme Court petition that challenges the constitutionality of the whole K to 12 system in the Philippines, in the 2016 elections.

+The group maintains a current Facebook page called Tanggol Wika, with over 57K followers as of September 2025.